-Biology with Laboratory Component, Honors (6 periods, 6 credits)
+Advanced Placement Biology with Laboratory Component (5 periods, 5 credits)

 Chemistry with Laboratory Component, Honors (5 periods, 5 credits)

 The topics covered in this course include those covered in academic chemistry but at a more rigorous pace.
 Major concepts considered are atoms and the periodic table, the structure of matter, chemical reactions, solutions, acids and bases, and electrochemistry.
 Students must have exceptional math and science skills and be independent learners.